7 Common Skill Gaps Examples to Look Out For

 How can companies overcome the talent shortage?

-• Career development: Companies in need of these high-demand skills need to help their talents develop a career path from day one.
+• Training current team members: Companies in need of these high-demand skills need to help their talents develop a career path from day one.
 It’s up to the company to make their employees feel they can grow and develop in the company.
 However, you need to adapt your development pace to your audience.
-Gen Z expect to move to a new position every 12 months and to acquire new skills on a quarterly basis.
+Gen Z expects to move to a new position every 12 months and to acquire new skills on a quarterly basis.

-• Mentorships: Encourage high-demand talent in your company to mentor and train juniors, to both ensure that employees are continually adding strings to their bow and add more high-demand skilled talents to your company.
+• Offering mentorships: Encourage high-demand talent in your company to mentor and train juniors, to both ensure that employees are continually adding strings to their bow and add more high-demand skilled talents to your company.

 • Bootcamps: Unlike emerging skills, you do not need to reinvent the wheel when it comes to high-demand skills.
 There’s a variety of bootcamps, mainly coding bootcamps, that can help you either train new talent or hire new graduates.